thelocalvoid/lv-debugmodule/README.md

 This module was first built, to assist in the development of a project.
 Heavily inspired by the leaked development footage of GTA 6.
 The tool allowed me to record footage, and watch back frame-by-frame to see what my resource was doing.

-## I'm currently refactoring this module
-With  the developer experience in mind.
-It will be solely a framework for developers to build off.

-In other words - You handle the values, the module handles the rendering.

-It will allow you to build your own system to manage values.
-Which will allow for a large variety of use cases.

-### Example:
-#### Rendering ped bones
-The module wont have a "RenderPedBones" Function - You get to create your own (utilizing the module line rendering), and plug it in to the module.
-You can then toggle on (or off) that function in particular - whenever you would (or wouldn't) like to see the ped bones.

 ## Footage

 Here are some videos from development, showing it's practical use - in comparison to reading the console output.